Deep Tear Troughs

-Nasojugal Line | Tear Trough
+Tear Trough Anatomy

-As part of the aging process ligaments that fix facial skin to the underlying facial bones thin and lengthen or stretch, facial bones recede back and facial fat shrinks.
-This results in the drooping of facial skin and appearance of laugh lines, jowls, nasojugal creases, eyelid bags etc..
-The skin within the nasojugal groove or crease becomes thinner and/or darker in colour than the slightly lower nose or cheek skin.
+As part of the ageing process ligaments that fix facial skin to the underlying facial bones thin and lengthen or stretch, facial bones recede back and facial fat shrinks.
+This results in the drooping of facial skin and appearance of laugh lines, jowls, nasojugal creases, eyelid bags etc. As we age, the skin within the tear trough becomes thinner and/or darker in colour than the slightly lower nose or cheek skin.
 It can also seem deeper or be more visible if there is protrusion of fat into the lower eyelid.
-The aging process starts near the nose as the tear trough and progresses outwardly towards the same side ear becoming what is called the Tear Trough Line.
+The ageing process starts near the nose as the tear trough and progresses outwardly towards the same side ear becoming what is called the Tear Trough Line.

-The tear trough area is difficult to treat the area because the soft tissue between the edge of bone and outer skin surface is so thin and the skin is very thin as well.
-Because most of this soft tissue is in fact muscle with little fat or skin there is a tendency for non specialised dermal fillers (regular restylane, juvaderm or teosyal) injected into this area to form visible lumps and/or be visible through the thin skin.
-Muscle movement also tends to make the injected material coalesce into lumps.
-The width of area you can safely inject into is very thin and if you inject right on the bone or just under the skin you will have a problem with most fillers.
-Dr Hazem Kahlout therefore advocates placing strong colloidal fillers like Sub-Q, Ultimate or Radiesse right on the edge of bone under the eye with the thought of augmenting to replace lost or receded bone.
+The tear trough area is difficult to treat because the soft tissue between the edge of bone and outer skin surface is so thin.
+Actually its the thinnest skin in the body.
+Because most of this soft tissue is in fact muscle with little fat or skin, there is a tendency for non specialised dermal fillers (regular Restylane, Juvederm or Teosyal) injected into this area to form visible lumps or nodules.
+Another common side effect is a condition called tyndall effect where clear filler become visible through the skin.
+Muscle movement also tends to make the injected material gather into lumps.
+The thin skin is challenging to deal with.
+The suitable area for safe injection is very small.
+It needs delicate touch and knowledge of tissue separation.
+Dr Hazem Kahlout advocates placing homogeneous fillers like Restylane Skinbooster, Juvederm Volbella or Belotero Soft right under the dermis.
+He usually places stronger more G-Prime filler on the edge of bone under with the thought of augmenting deeper tissue to support lost or receded bone structure.

 Injection works best for patients with thick, smooth skin, and a well-defined tear trough, without excessively protruding lower eyelid fat.
 Patients with extremely wrinkled skin and less of an actual indentation to fill do less well with injections.
 The larger the overhanging eyelid fat, the less improvement you will get from filler injection alone.
 The older and more crepe-like the skin, the less well the injection works.